scott-huberty/eyelinkio/README.md

 A lightweight library to import SR Research EDF files into Python.

-**This Software is currenly pre-alpha, meaning it is currently being developed**: Changes to the API (function names, etc.), or even the name of this package, may occur without warning.
+**This Software is currenly pre-alpha, meaning it is currently being developed**: Changes to the API (function names, etc.) may occur without warning.
 This library has been tested with MacOS and Linux, but not Windows.

 ## About the Eyelink Data Format